 - 1. Go back to the main QGIS window. - 2.
-In the Attributes Toolbar, click on the Select Feature button. - 3.
+In the Edit -> Select menu, click on the Select Feature(s) button. - 3.
 Make sure the protected_areas layer is still selected in the Layers panel. - 4.
 Move your mouse to the Map Canvas and left click on the smaller of the two polygons.
 The polygon will turn yellow indicating it is selected.